Example Config for Palo Alto VM-Series¶

 Below are the steps to setup an “Allow ALL” policy.

 After Step 7a is completed, you’ll see the Download button as below.
 Click the button to download the .pem file.

 If you get a download error, usually it means the VM-Series is not ready.
-Wait until it is ready and try again.
+Wait until it is ready, refresh the browser and then try again.

 2. Reset VM-Series Password¶

 For Metered AMI, open a terminal and run the following command.